pickleburns/wccom-hexo/source/_posts/Hexo-in-Win10-took-me-way-too-long.md

   *  Don't forget to set the shell to `C:\Program Files\Git\bin\sh.exe` and the login options to `--login -i`
 * I need [Visual Studio 2015 CE](https://www.visualstudio.com/)?
 Okay.
 Okay.
 I can do that (for hours, apparently).
 * [Python](https://python.org)?
 Really?
 Sure.
 Yes.
 Yes, I also love Python.
-* ctrl-s doesn't work?
+* ~~Ctrl-s doesn't work?
 Are you kidding?
 No hope?
-None. ctrl-shift-s, enter, 'y' isn't quite as convenient.
+Ctrl-shift-s, enter, 'y' isn't quite as convenient.~~
+* Did you know that [Skype in Windows will take over your CTRL-S completely](https://darrenmyher.com/2014/01/18/ctrls-stopped-working-on-my-computerturns-out-skype-was-the-reason/)?
 * let's get some ssh keys going for this machine.
 * `eval $(ssh-agent)` in .bashrc because that's how I roll.
 * github repo, let's keep it rolling